-You can create an organization at any time and by doing so you will link your two leagues so they can share a schedule, a common set of rules and options and allow you to set the matchups for a championship series.
+You can create an organization at any time during your season or wait until the playoffs.
+By doing so you will link your two leagues so they share a schedule, a common set of rules and options and allow you to set the matchups for a championship series.

 Click the Orgs tab in the Organizer window and then click the New button.

 From the General tab of the New Organization window, you can enter general information about the organization.
 Enter the name, year, and set the UID.
 Since there can only ever be one organization in a database, the number "1" is a sensible value to use, but any positive integer value will work.

 Choose the leagues to be included and whether or not inter-league games will be played during the regular season.
 Be sure to leave the schedule box set to <none> to combine the existing league schedules.

 Click OK when you are done.
 If you have left the schedule as <none> you will be prompted to combine the league schedules, Click Yes and a new combined schedule will be created for you and assigned to your organization.

 6. Adjust the rules and options.
 If your season was prepared with an organization or if you have created one, setting the shared rules and options for your organization can be done from the Orgs tab.
 If you have elected to forego the creation of an organization you can set the rules and options for each league separately from the Leagues tab.

 From the Orgs tab, select the organization, click the Modify button and then click the Rules/options tab.
 Appropriate defaults will be set for modern seasons but for earlier seasons you should pay special attention to the following settings.

 Sacrifice fly rule.
 This rule will default to the modern-day rule so you may need to adjust this if you are replaying an earlier season (pre-1954).
 See the "Sacrifice Fly Rules" topic in the "Important Concepts" section of the game's help library for details.